mhaugrud/msumcspy/_sources/ClassesDiggingDeeper/Exercises.rst

    Below the class definition,

    * instantiate a Square object
-   * use methods get the following and print the results:
+   * use methods get the following and print the results

       * the square
       * its width
       * its height